n1r7/compliance/motivation.md

 # Money Laundering

-In general, money laundering is “[t]he conversion or transfer of property[] knowing that [it] is derived from” a criminal offense “for the purpose of concealing or disguising the illicit origin of the property” or helping others to do so.[^11]  Under U.S. law, to be criminally liable for money laundering, “a defendant must conduct or attempt to conduct a financial transaction[] knowing that the property involved in the financial transaction represents the proceeds of some unlawful activity, with one of […] four specific intents […] and the property must in fact be derived from a specified unlawful activity.”[^12]
+In general, money laundering is _the conversion or transfer of property knowing that it is derived from a criminal offense for the purpose of concealing or disguising the illicit origin of the property or helping others to do so_.[^11]  Under U.S. law, to be criminally liable for money laundering, “a defendant must conduct or attempt to conduct a financial transaction[] knowing that the property involved in the financial transaction represents the proceeds of some unlawful activity, with one of […] four specific intents […] and the property must in fact be derived from a specified unlawful activity.”[^12]

 # Terrorist Financing